djfoley01/rPyBackup/README.md

 rPyBackup

+config_gui
-config_gui - Intentions are to run cross platform, windows currently functional
-				However requires windows libraries and I still need to seperate functions based on OS type
+ - Intentions are to run cross platform, windows currently functional. however requires windows libraries and I still need to seperate functions based on OS type
  - requires packages / libraries in 'client/additional-python-packages'

+client_cli
-client_cli - Right now the 'run' option does not upload the file, but it does create the compressed tar file
+- Right now the 'run' option does not upload the file, but it does create the compressed tar file
 - The send / receive speeds depend almost entirely on the buffer size during receiving
-		   - To tune transfer speeds, modify the buffer size in the 'get' function in client_cli.py (data = socket1.recv(8192)) and the
-		   	 'put' function in server.py (data = clientsocket.recv(8192))
+- To tune transfer speeds, modify the buffer size in the 'get' function in client_cli.py (data = socket1.recv(8192)) and the 'put' function in server.py (data = clientsocket.recv(8192))
  - 1048576 is 1k best for large files 1g+
  - 524288 is for 500 bytes good for medium to large files
 - Client hashes the file before transfer and sends hash to server, once server receives whole file it hashes again then compares to ensure success

+server
-server     - Server accepts all connections with correct initial message being sent
+- Server accepts all connections with correct initial message being sent
 - will update it's config file with client information for retention period (actual pruning not implemented yet), hostname and password
 - will not allow a client with different hostname / password to access other clients data
 - Server is multi-threaded and will spawn new threads to allow for multiple client connections
 - Similar to the client_cli, the server hashes files before and after sending or receiving to ensure successful transfers

 TODO config_gui:
  - seperate functions based on OS Type, only load necessary libraries based on OS